Is HMO Insurance the Right Choice For You?

 HMO insurance is offered in five tiers, similar to other healthcare plans: bronze, silver, gold, platinum and catastrophic.
 Whichever tier you select will determine the cost of your insurance.
 The health plans in the bronze tier will have the lowest monthly payments and the largest out-of-pocket expenses, while those in the platinum tier have some of the highest monthly premiums but significantly reduced out-of-pocket expenses.
 The level of care being provided is not gauged by these tiers.

 An HMO is one of several insurance policy types customers can choose.
-Each type of coverage specifies how coverage works with in-network and out-of-network providers, whether you need a primary care physician and whether a specialist referral is necessary.
-We contrast HMOs with EPOs, POS’ and PPOs below.
+Each type of coverage specifies how coverage works with in-network and out-of-network providers, whether you need a PCP and whether a specialist referral is necessary.
+We contrast HMOs with exclusive provider organizations (EPOs), point of service (POS) and preferred provider organizations (PPOs) below.

 HMO